 GBL can convert into GHB when the pH level changes from the addition of another product such as sodium hydroxide.
 However, converting GBL into GHB is unnecessary because the body will quickly metabolize GBL into GHB after consumption anyway.
 Because the effects of GBL onset more rapidly and its much greater potency, GBL itself may have a higher potential for abuse and adverse effects than GHB.

 Are GBL and GHB Addictive?

 Both GHB and GBL have the potential for addiction, mainly if the substances are used frequently for weeks or months.
-Even two weeks of daily use can result in dependence, which tends to result in intense cravings, depressed mood, insomnia, and anxiety, unless the person uses the drug every few hours.
-These effects are related to withdrawal and are often unpleasant enough to compel the person to use more to stave them off.
+Even two weeks of daily use can result in dependence, which tends to result in intense cravings, depressed mood, insomnia, and anxiety unless the person uses the drug every few hours.
+These effects are related to withdrawal and are often unpleasant enough to compel the person to use more.

-It is vital to understand that once dependence on GBL/GHB is established, stopping use abruptly or “cold turkey” can result in severe health risks and even death.
-Users should be warned that if they feel particularly shaky, sweaty, or anxious when they quit using these drugs, they should seek medical treatment immediately.
+It is vital to understand that once a person is dependent on GBL/GHB, stopping use abruptly or “cold turkey” can result in severe health risks and even death.
+If a user experiences withdrawal symptoms such as feeling shaky, sweaty, or anxious when they quit using the drugs, medical attention should be sought immediately.
 Other symptoms of withdrawal include insomnia, and, more seriously, confusion, delirium, and hallucinations.